quanted/esat/paper/paper.md

 The displacement method (DISP) determines the amount that a source profile feature, a single value in the H matrix, must increase and decrease to cause targeted changes to the loss value.
 One or more features can be selected in the DISP uncertainty analysis.
-The bootstrap method (BS) uses block bootstrap resampling with replacement to create datasets with the original dimensions of the input, but where the order of the samples has been modified, in blocks of a specified size.
+The bootstrap method (BS) uses block bootstrap resampling with replacement to create datasets with the original dimensions of the input, where the order of the samples has been modified in blocks of a specified size.
 The BS method then calculates a new model from the bootstrap dataset, and original initialization, to evaluate how the profiles and concentrations change as a result of sample reordering.
 The bootstrap-displacement method (BS-DISP) is the combination of the two techniques, where DISP is run for each